ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 8, 2010:**

+Some tips regarding Problem 3.
+* A recursive algorithm exploints a *mathematical* relation.
+Your first job must be to develop that relations. **DON'T WRITE ANY CODE YET!**

+* So, you must develop a *mathematical* equation first.
+Keep your laptop closed!
+Stick to pencil and paper.

+* The equation will be something lib f(n) = f(n-1) + f(n-2) for
+Fibonacci numbers.
+Note the form!
+The function is being evaluated on both sides of the equation, but with different arguments.
+Your job is to find such a relation for **tabs()**.

+* To guide your intution, work out a small case by hand, again using pencil and paper.
+Ask our famous question, "How can it happen?" and then follow our famous path, "Break big events down into small events."

+* You'll have *and*s and *or*s.
+The latter will bring you sums, and the former will then be converted with the mailing tube P(A and B) = P(A) P(B | A).

+* The key will be to recognize that P(B | A) here will actually be **tags()**, evaluated at new arguments!
+That's how you'll get a Fibonacci-like relation.
+ The coding will then be easy, though the base case might be a little delicate.
+Just implement your equation, just like the Fibonacci number case.
+Do NOT think of the tree of calls that occur; the language, in this case R, handles that for you, behind the scenes.

+* Your first try will likely be incorrect, resulting in either wrong answers or a never-ending call chain.
+In debugging, start with a small case, and **WALK THROUGH YOUR CODE USING A DEBUGGING TOOL!!!!**

 **May 8, 0920:**

 As noted in class, you should devise little experiments to check your understanding of various functions and concepts.